Walter Mangione – PhD Student

 About Me

 Hi!
-I am Walter Mangione, a PhD student in Computer Science and Mathematics at the Università degli Studi di Bari Aldo Moro.
-I hold a Bachelor’s degree in Computer Science and a Master’s degree in Data Science, both cum laude.
+I am Walter Mangione, a PhD student in Computer Science and Mathematics, jointly enrolled at the Università degli Studi di Bari Aldo Moro and the Universidad de Las Palmas de Gran Canaria under a cotutelle agreement.
+I hold a Bachelor’s degree in Computer Science and a Master’s degree in Data Science, both cum laude, from the Università degli Studi di Bari Aldo Moro.

 Currently, I am part of the Cilab (Computational Intelligence Laboratory), where I study brain diseases using graph-based methods, focusing on how brain connectomes are built, analyzed and interpreted.